 3D printers that are ‘hobby-grade’ can fail and result in fiery disasters.
 This is why you definitely want a metal enclosure as a safety measure.
 Even with all the safety methods you implement, if a fire does break out you won’t be able to do much if you aren’t there.

 Some 3D printers are very low-power and so are much less likely to become a fire hazard.
 These can be a much better option if you wish to 3D print over long periods of time or overnight.

 When looking online about fires from 3D printers, there’s a whole host of examples where people have walked into terrifying situations.
 This alone is enough to be informed that 3D printing when not at home is not a good idea.

 The Ender 3 V2 (Amazon or from BangGood cheaper) as previously mentioned is going to set you in the right direction for a high quality, popular 3D printer that has a serious focus on safety.
 Long printing times and safety features are up-to-date and reliable.

 Will My Pets Be Safe With My 3D Printer?
-Pets can be very curious so if your 3D printer is not in an enclosure, it can be dangerous but not life threatening.
+Pets can be very curious so if your 3D printer is not in an enclosure, it can be dangerous but not life-threatening.
 Most safety issues will be possible burns from high temperatures.
 Having your printer in an isolated room or out of reach should make it safe.

 Are Cheaper 3D Printers Safe to Leave Unattended?
 Even though 3D printers are getting safer, I wouldn’t leave cheaper 3D printers unattended as they do have more problems.
-These may be manufactured without as much trials and testing than more expensive printers, so not the best idea to leave these unattended.
+These may be manufactured without as many trials and testing than more expensive printers, so not the best idea to leave these unattended.